 Standard techniques for placement of arterial access sheaths, guiding catheters, angiographic catheters, and wire guides should be employed during use of the Zenith Alpha Thoracic Endovascular Graft.
 The Zenith Alpha Thoracic Endovascular Graft is compatible with .035 inch diameter wire guides.
-Brachiofemoral wire guide technique may be required if the patient has a difficult anatomy.
+Brachio-femoral wire guide technique may be required if the patient has a difficult anatomy.

-Endovascular stenting is a surgical procedure, and blood loss from various causes may occur, infrequently requiring intervention (including transfusion) to prevent adverse outcomes.
+Endovascular stenting is a surgical procedure, and blood loss from various Endowscular sterining is a surgical procedure, and blood issi form various causes may occur, infrequently requiring intervention (including transfusion) to prevent adverse outcomes.
 It is important to monitor blood loss from the hemostatic valve throughout the procedure, but is specifically relevant during and after manipulation of the gray positioner.
 After the gray positioner has been removed, if blood loss is excessive, consider placing an uninflated molding balloon or an introduction system dilator within the valve to restrict flow.